-1. Cover Page - Each application must include the completed Application Cover Page, including contact information for the applicant, a title that describes the project, and the applicant's UEI number.
+- 1. Cover Page Each application must include the completed Application Cover Page, including contact information for the applicant, a title that describes the project, and the applicant's UEI number.
 All appropriate boxes must be checked.
 Please use the form provided.
-Do not modify its format and do not make your own form.

-- 2. Project Title Provide a descriptive project title in 15 words or fewer in the space below. - 3.
-Project Summary Provide a one-sentence description including the following information: - The name of the applicant - A concise outline of the project's expected outcome(s), and - A description of the general tasks to be completed during the project period to fulfill this goal. - This can be in the "For Example" box or below it.
+Do not modify its format and do not make your own form. - 2.
+Project Title Provide a descriptive project title in 15 words or fewer in the space below. - 3.
+Project Summary Provide a one-sentence description including the following information: - o The name of the applicant - A concise outline of the project's expected outcome(s), and - A description of the general tasks to be completed during the project period to fulfill this goal.